What to Do After a Car Accident: A Clear Step-by-Step Guide

 Don’t Speak With the Other Driver’s Insurance Adjuster (Yet)

 If the other party’s insurance adjuster contacts you, it’s okay to decline the conversation.
 Their job is to limit what they pay, not to protect your interests.
-You’re not required to give a recorded statement, and doing so without legal support could hurt your claim.
-It’s safer to let your own insurer or attorney handle those calls.
+You’re not required to give a recorded statement, and doing so without legal support could hurt your insurance claim in a car accident.
+It’s safer to let your own insurer or an auto accident law firm handle those calls.

 Consider Talking to an Attorney